X

 • Composting

-• Laurel School partners with Groundz, a Cleveland-based nonprofit dedicated to food waste recycling, to conduct a composting program in our Dining Room.
-All lunch scraps and paper products are sent to an off-site composting facility that turns our waste into usable soil.
-In the 2017-2018 school year, Laurel School diverted 7,737 pounds of waste from the landfill.
-Groundz used the soil created from Laurel’s waste to develop a new learning farm.
+• Laurel School is dedicated to food waste recycling and is conducting a composting program at both Lyman and Butler campuses.
+All lunch scraps are sent to Laurel's Butler composting facility which turns our waste into usable soil.
+Created in the 2023-2024 school year, Laurel School's in-house composting practices will divert pounds of waste from the landfill and create a sustainable learning platform for students.

-• In addition, our Early Childhood Division composts snack waste on-site in compost containers on the playground.
+• Our Early Childhood Division composts snack waste in compost containers on the playground.
 The students are able to see the process and learn about decomposition first hand.
 Best of all, they are able to use the soil made from their waste in gardening projects.

 • Green Building